kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 {{% capture overview %}}

-In a kubernetes cluster, the components on the worker nodes - kubelet and kube-proxy - need to communicate with Kubernetes master components, i.e. kube-apiserver.
+In a Kubernetes cluster, the components on the worker nodes - kubelet and kube-proxy - need to communicate with Kubernetes master components, specifically kube-apiserver.
-In order to ensure that communication is kept private, not interfered with, and ensure that each is talking to a trusted element, we strongly recommend using client TLS certificates on nodes.
+In order to ensure that communication is kept private, not interfered with, and ensure that each component of the cluster is talking to another trusted component, we strongly recommend using client TLS certificates on nodes.

 The normal process of bootstrappinng these components, and especially worker nodes which need certificates so they can communicate safely with kube-apiserver,